Lord Byron: Ottoman Greece

-Byron adopted a nine-year-old Turkish Muslim girl called Hato, whose parents had been killed by the Greeks.
-He ultimately sent her to safety in Kefalonia, knowing well that religious hatred between the Orthodox Greeks and Muslim Turks was running high and that any Muslim in Greece, even a child, was in serious danger.
-Until 1934, most Turks did not have surnames; Hato's lack of a surname was quite typical for a Turkish family at this time.

-Byron pursued his Greek page, Lukas Chalandritsanos, with whom he had fallen madly in love, but the affections went unrequited.
-Byron spoiled the teenage Chalandritsanos outrageously, spending some £600 (the equivalent of about £24,600 in today's money) catering to his every whim over the course of 6 months and writing his last poems about his passion for the Greek boy.
-Chalandritsanos was only interested in Byron's money.
 When the famous Danish sculptor Bertel Thorvaldsen heard about Byron's heroics in Greece, he voluntarily resculpted his earlier bust of Byron in Greek marble.

 Death

 Mavrokordatos and Byron planned to attack the Turkish-held fortress of Lepanto, at the mouth of the Gulf of Corinth.
 Byron employed a fire master to prepare artillery, and he took part of the rebel army under his own command despite his lack of military experience.
-Before the expedition could sail, on February 15, 1824, he fell ill, and bloodletting weakened him further.
-He made a partial recovery, but in early April he caught a violent cold; the therapeutic bleeding insisted on by his doctors exacerbated it.
-He contracted a violent fever and died in Missolonghi on 19 April.
+Before the expedition could sail, on 15 February 1824, he fell ill, and bloodletting weakened him further.
+He made a partial recovery, but in early April he caught a cold; the therapeutic bleeding insisted on by his doctors exacerbated it.
+He contracted a fever and died in Missolonghi on 19 April.

-His physician at the time, Julius van Millingen, son of Dutch–English archaeologist James Millingen, was unable to prevent his death.
+His physician at the time, Julius van Millingen, son of the British archaeologist James Millingen, was unable to prevent his death.
 It has been said that if Byron had lived and had gone on to defeat the Ottomans, he might have been declared King of Greece.
 However, modern scholars have found such an outcome unlikely.
 The British historian David Brewer wrote that in one sense, Byron failed to persuade the rival Greek factions to unite, won no victories and was successful only in the humanitarian sphere, using his great wealth to help the victims of the war, Christian and Muslim, but this did not affect the outcome of the Greek war of independence.